 I'm dieting, can Animal Nitro help?

-Whether you're dieting, bulking or maintaining, Animal Nitro can help.
-For dieters, Animal Nitro can help keep energy levels up as some of the aminos in Nitro have the ability to be oxidized (used to energy).
-The aminos in Animal Nitro can also exert anti-catabolic effects, helping to preserve lean mass during calorie-restriction.
-Gainers can also use Animal Nitro.
-With Animal Nitro, they can get key aminos delivered fast without all the extra calories.
-And Animal Nitro won't leave you feeling full or bloated.
+Whether you're dieting, bulking, or maintaining, Animal Nitro can help.
+For dieters, Animal Nitro can help keep energy levels up as some of the aminos in Animal Nitro have the ability to be oxidized (used for energy).
+These aminos can also exert anti-catabolic effects, helping to preserve lean mass during calorie-restriction.
+Gainers can get key aminos delivered fast without all the extra calories, and Animal Nitro won't leave you feeling full or bloated.
 In addition, there are no artificial flavors which could interfere with digestion or fat loss.